cheminfo/nmrium-docs/docs/00_quickstart/00_quickstart.md

 slug: /
 ---

-In order to fully benefic from NMRium you should learn a little bit the phylosophy behind the program.
-The software as be designed to be simple to use but also very powerfull and it may differ from other competitive softwares.
+To get the most out of NMRium, take a few minutes to learn the philosophy behind the program.
+The software is designed to be simple to use yet very powerful, and it may differ from other competing software.

-Please read this quick start guide, it should not be a waste of time and you will fully benefit of NMRium.
+Reading this quick start guide should save you time and help you fully benefit from NMRium.

-**Forget about integrals and peak picking !**
+**Forget about integrals and peak picking!**

-In order to keep some similarity with other softwares we have kept the integral and peak picking tools.
-But … they should never be used !
-You should directly switch to the workspace ‘NMR spectra assignment’
+For familiarity with other software, we kept the integral and peak picking tools — but they should never be used.
+Instead, switch directly to the **NMR spectra assignment** workspace.

 ![Spectra assignment](spectraAssignment.gif)

 :::tip How to get help

 Tooltips appear when you hover over different tools, providing quick information and listing available keyboard shortcuts.
-Most shortcuts are single-letter keys — no need to press <kbd>CTRL</kbd>, <kbd>shift</kbd>, or other modifier keys.
+Most shortcuts are single-letter keys — no need to press <kbd>Ctrl</kbd>, <kbd>Shift</kbd>, or other modifier keys.
 Tooltips often include direct links to more detailed documentation.
 You can [learn more](/help/help) about additional help resources.

 ![Tooltip](tooltip.png)